Logo

 Enjoy the beaches of Phuket and Krabi

 For those seeking sun and sea, Phuket and Krabi are among the best beach destinations in Thailand.
 With clear skies and calm waters, this is the perfect time for island hopping to Phi Phi Islands and James Bond Island, famous for their stunning limestone cliffs.
 Visitors can relax on Patong Beach in Phuket or explore the more secluded Railay Beach in Krabi.
-Snorkeling, diving and kayaking are popular activities, as marine life is vibrant and visibility is at its best during this time of year.
+Snorkeling, diving and kayaking are popular activities, as marine life is vibrant and visibility is at its best during your trip to Thailand in November.

 Step back in time in Ayutthaya - Thailand ancient capital